• Skip to main content

 Fly Fishing Culture and Community

 Holter Dam has not only shaped the river banks, but it has also played a vital role in fly fishing.
-Small towns like Wolf Creek and Craig have become iconic ‘trout towns,’ where fly shops, guides, and drift boats line the streets.
+Small towns like Wolf Creek and Craig have become iconic ‘trout towns,’ where fly shops hum with early morning energy, guides rig rods in gravel parking lots, and drift boats line the streets like pickup trucks at a small-town rodeo.
+Locals swap stories at Izaak’s or Craig Taphouse after long days on the water, and visitors quickly find themselves part of the rhythm that defines life along this river.
+It’s a place where anglers trade fishing reports like social updates, form new friendships at the boat ramp, and let the river bring everyone together.

 Conservation Efforts for the Missouri River